A clever name gives a company the necessary recognition value and sets it apart from the competition. But, not every name is allowed.

 Ultimately, the district judge of your competent register court decides whether the company name complies with the legal requirements and at the same time has sufficient distinctiveness to the existing companies.
 If the name meets all requirements, it’s deemed to be registrable and can be entered in the commercial register.

-Book a package with us and get the support you need for this essential first step.
+Book a package with us and get the support you need.

 There are basically four ways in which you can design the company name of your GmbH or UG: